-8. Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this rule 4.3.
-[Amended February 15, 2022](Former 4.3.7).
+- 8 On or before January 15 annually, Monitoring Plans shall be updated.
+If no updates have occurred, a signed letter, by the permittee or authorized agent, shall be submitted to the District declaring that no changes had been made.
+[Amended April 11, 2023] - 9.
+Wells producing from the Brazos or Little River Alluviums, or wells used for seasonal irrigation (or less than 180 days per year) are exempt from this rule 4.3.
+[Amended February 15, 2022] (Former 4.3.7).